 But of course all the action is at the pastry counter in back and Chef Daniel has a lovely array of sweet-savory baked goods on one side, intricate pastries flanking the other side.
 Over the course of two visits I tried out the salted caramel bar, kouign-amann (sugared croissant) along with a butterscotch pouf.
 All three were made with love, talent and precision, it’s hard to describe what Daniel is doing at lucettegrace because I have rarely seen sweets and pastries done at this level.
 Let’s just say, imagine a fancy French pastry shop and spin things up a bit.
 But I can tell you that lucettegrace serves up some of the most beautiful pastries I’ve seen in a long time.

-Add in a small menu of coffees, teas and soon to be sandwiches and you’ve got a wonderful cafe experience for those in Downtown Raleigh.
+Add in a small menu of coffees, teas and juices and you’ve got a wonderful cafe experience for those in Downtown Raleigh.
 Prices run from $3 – $7 which isn’t cheap but reasonable for the effort placed into these intricate creations.
 While lucettegrace may not be an every-day visit, if you enjoy your pastries you owe it to yourself to check them out soon.
 I’m sure there’s more to come from Chef Daniel so l’m excited to see what lucettegrace becomes next year!
 Welcome to Raleigh, Daniel and lucettegrace…